letsencrypt/website/content/en/docs/integration-guide.md

 normally renew, some of them 2 days ahead, and so on.

-If you offer client software that automatically configures a periodic batch job, please make sure to run at a randomized hour and minute during the day, rather than always running at a specific time.
-This ensures that Let's Encrypt doesn't receive arbitrary spikes of traffic at the top of the hour.
+If you offer client software that automatically configures a periodic batch job, please make sure to run at a randomized second during the day, rather than always running at a specific time.
+This ensures that Let's Encrypt doesn't receive arbitrary spikes of traffic at the top of the hour or minute.
 Since Let's Encrypt needs to provision capacity to meet peak load, reducing traffic spikes can help keep our costs down.

 # Retrying failures